Labor’s Stages: A Triduum

 It will catapult you back into the arms of God.

 . . .

 An empty due date comes and goes.
-I am the only one who notices.
+I am the only one who notices the anniversary.

 Alone that night, I light a small candle.
 Another baby kicks and squirms inside me.
 Is it worth mourning when my body is rounded and ripe again?
 Of course.
 The heart once wounded never heals the same.